h8d13/Vase/README.md

 <a href="./.github/docs/klar_tix.md"><img src="https://img.shields.io/badge/Artix_Linux-v6.17.1-blue" alt="Artix_Linux"></a>

-> Made specially for my friend Klagan who likes runit and minimalist installs with little bandwidth <3
+> Made specially for my friend Klagan who likes runit and minimalist installs.
+> Supports the post-install script, GUI and VMs.
+The installer is much more manual.

 Bootstrap Artix Linux with desired init system.
 From any existing Linux install to a live disk.
 Should be appreciated by purists and elitists of the community.